Tingting-Jiang/nodeExpressMongoDB/README.md

 Please download the file and run: npm install in the command line to install node_modules directory.

 The database file is "airbnb.json", you can import the file through compass.

--First create a database named AirbnbDB,
+1. First create a database named AirbnbDB,

--then create a collection named Airbnb,
+2. then create a collection named Airbnb,

--and import the airbnb.json to Airbnb collection
+3. and import the airbnb.json to Airbnb collection

 To see the five queries, run: node db/query1.js   ... node db/query5.js